Arthur7436/Free-Code-Camp/README.md

 # HTML/CSS/JavaScript Projects
 Hello!

-I have recently started to gain interest within the IT sector around mid 2022 and began to get my hands dirty by attemting to know basic HTML/CSS/JavaScript.
+I have recently started to gain interest within the IT sector around mid 2022 and began to get my hands dirty by attempting to know basic HTML/CSS/JavaScript.

 I would like to have this README document to be evidence (as well as keeping a timeline of my projects) of why I started to get into the sector.
 I aspire to direct myself more towards the Cloud industry after being comfortable with using VSCode/Git/Github etc... along with understanding how coding languages work.